brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

     s a GREAT idea.
 Just don't do it using an open-bed pickup truck.
 Police m\
     ight see you

-Occasionally I saw HTML entities in the output. `&amp;quot;`, stuff like that.
-Let's fix that problem before we move on to anything else.
+Occasionally I saw HTML entities in the output. `&quot;`, stuff like that.
+Let’s fix that problem before we move on to anything else.

 ``` ruby
 require 'open-uri'